JWZC/petstore4canva/petstore_howto.md

 ## /pet/findByStatus

-For this tutorial, we will utilize the [/pet/findByStatus](https://petstore.swagger.io/#/pet/findPetsByStatus) method.
+For this tutorial, we will utilize the [/pet/findByStatus](https://petstore.swagger.io/#/pet/findPetsByStatus) method to retrieve a list of pets.

 This GET call takes one parameter denoting the pet status and will return an array of all Pet objects in the database which have that status.